ToniRib/SHA-1/README.md

   converts ascii number 24 to binary converts different upper case letter to binary
   << further output omitted for brevity >>

-Processor
-  computes the final message digest for a long message updates the working vars for t 0 computes maj function for three variables computes sha 1 function for t between 60 and 79
-  << further output omitted for brevity >>
 ```

 #### Dependencies

 Must have the [mrspec gem](https://github.com/JoshCheek/mrspec) and [minitest gem](https://github.com/seattlerb/minitest) installed.

-Alternatively, you could run the tests without using mrspec by running the following commands:
+Alternatively, you could run the tests without using mrspec by running the following command with the name of one of the test files:

 ```
 $ ruby spec/preprocessor_test.rb